cefuroX/jqvmap_austria/Readme.md

 * AT-9 	 Vienna

-Since we primarily use it for Drupal, all names are send through Drupal.t(), so they can easily bea translated.
+Since we primarily use it for Drupal, all names are send through Drupal.t(), so they can easily be translated.